-AHRS 5189, 5289, 5389 Special Topics in Rehabilitation Sciences (1:1:1:0:0; 2:2:2:0:0; 3:3:3:0:0) Selected topics of interest in the rehabilitation sciences.
+AHRS 5189, 5289, 5389 Special Topics in Rehabilitation Sciences (1:1:0,F; 2:2:0,F; 3:3:0,F) Selected topics of interest in the rehabilitation sciences.
 No textbook is required.

-AHRS 5199, 5299, 5399 Independent Study in Rehabilitation Sciences (1:1:0:0:1; 2:2:0:0:2; 3:3:0:0:3) This course involves an independent project designed to meet the student's needs.
+AHRS 5199, 5299, 5399 Independent Study in Rehabilitation Sciences (1:0:1,F; 2:0:2,F; 3:0:3,F) This course involves an independent project designed to meet the student's needs.
 Possible experiences include a library research project or paper, course/laboratory review, teaching materials preparation, teaching assistant participation, laboratory manual development, or a teaching, clinical or research observation.
 No textbook is required.

-AHRS 5100 History and Philosophy of Rehabilitation Sciences (1:1:1:0:0) An exploration of the history and philosophy of physical rehabilitation, key sub-disciplines, and the applied sciences that support and inform the physical rehabilitation professions.
-ISBN: 978-0-309-6374-6 and delivery systems, economics of health care policy, issues of access to care, managed care, quality assessment, and health care finance.
-ISBN: 978-1449683740; ISBN: 978-1449625610
+AHRS 5100 History and Philosophy of Rehabilitation Sciences (1:1:0,F) An exploration of the history and philosophy of physical rehabilitation, key sub-disciplines, and the applied sciences that support and inform the physical rehabilitation professions.
+ISBN: 978-0-309-6374-6

-AHRS 5303 Biomechanics (3:3:3:0:0) Biomechanics of the musculoskeletal system and integrated human movement with clinically relevant applications.
-ISBN: 13: 978-0-7817-7422-2
+AHRS 5303 Biomechanics (3:3:0,F) Biomechanics of the musculoskeletal system and integrated human movement with clinically relevant applications.
+ISBN: 13-978-0-7817-7422-2